Malosma: Distribution

 (Ceanothus megacarpus) and spiny ceanothus (C. spinosus).
 In woodlands, Malosma laurina is an understory associate with Engelmann oak (Quercus engelmannii), valley oak (Q. lobata), coast live oak (Q. agrifolia), and California black walnut (Juglans californica).

 Naming

 The common name "laurel" was chosen because the foliage is reminiscent of bay laurel – Laurus nobilis, an otherwise unrelated shrub and small tree of the Mediterranean Basin.
 The species was previously assigned to the genus Rhus, and was known as Rhus laurina.

 Cultivation

-Malosma laurina is used as a landscape plant, native plant, drought tolerant, and wildlife gardens in frost-free areas.
+Malosma laurina is commonly utilized as a landscape plant for native plant or xeriscape gardens, as well as for wildlife gardens, in frost-free areas.

-Naturally occurring plants have been used as "sentinel plants" by avocado and citrus growers to indicate areas that are free of frost and suitable for their orchards in Southern California.
+Naturally occurring plants have been used as "sentinel plants" by avocado and citrus growers to help indicate areas that are free of frost and suitable for their orchards in Southern California.

 Use

 The Chumash crushed and ate the dried fruits of Malosma laurina — perhaps as a flour or meal — and also used the root bark to make a tea for treating dysentery.